How to file a West Virginia annual report

 6. Review pre-filled information: Carefully examine every line of pre-populated data, as this information becomes part of the public record

-7. Edit information if needed: Correct any inaccuracies using the portal's straightforward editing prompts
+7. Edit information if needed: Correct any inaccuracies using the portal's editing prompts

-8. Pay the filing fee: Submit the $25 filing fee (for most entities) using a check, money order, or cashier's check
+8. Pay the filing fee: Submit the $25 filing fee (for most entities) via credit card online; a modest convenience fee (currently around $1) is added at checkout for online card payments

 Due dates and deadlines

 West Virginia keeps things refreshingly simple: nearly every business follows the same annual schedule.
-You can file your report anytime from January 1 through June 30, but it must be received by the Secretary of State no later than June 30 to remain in good standing.
+You can file your report anytime from January 1 through June 30, and it must be received by the Secretary of State by June 30 each year to remain in good standing.
+The portal accepts filings until the end of June 30; treat the cutoff as an administrative end-of-day rather than relying on a precise minute.

 Filing fees